jkc4416/jkc4416.github.io/_posts/2025-01-19-build-datapipeline.md

 - Integrating tools like SHAP or LIME into the pipeline to generate interpretability reports automatically is beneficial.<br>

 ### 4.4 Observability and Logs/Metrics
-- Integrating observability solutions (e.g., Prometheus+Grafana, ELK Stack, Datadog) helps visualize pipeline status, identify failures, and debug issues effectively.<br>
+- Integrating observability solutions (e.g., Prometheus+Grafana, ELK Stack, Datadog) helps visualize pipeline status, identify failures, and debug issues effectively.<br><br>
-<br><br>

 ## 5. Implementation Example: A Simple Scenario
 - Here’s an example pipeline for predicting user churn in an online shopping mall.